GajuuzZ/DeepArtist/README.md

 ## Prerequisites

-** This still under development so there no executable program (for now?).
+** This still under development so there no executable program.

 - Python > 3.6
 - Pytorch > 1.3.1